Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Obviously there was a *really* good story there, waiting to be told.
 The promise of it seemed to satisfy Yan.

 "We have stories to tell each other, then," he said.
 He gestured back toward the fire.
 "And a long night to tell them.
-But I think I want to hear the story of the people who tried to kill you, first…"
+But I think I want to hear the story of the people who tried to kill you, first..."

 The five men on the ramp visibly relaxed as he turned away, especially the soft, older one at the back who hadn’t spoken.

-["That went well…"] he commented, obviously thinking that he was too quiet to be heard.
+["That went well..."] he commented, obviously thinking that he was too quiet to be heard.

 Daar must have thought the same thing.
-He stood upright again and shook out his legs for comfort. ["Fyu’s furry ballsack…"] He grumbled. ["I can handle supergravity, I can handle it being the most humidest *ever…* but both at once is gonna suck ass."]
+He stood upright again and shook out his legs for comfort. ["Fyu’s furry ballsack..."]
+He grumbled. ["I can handle supergravity, I can handle it being the most humidest *ever...* but both at once is gonna suck ass."]

-Vemik couldn’t help himself. ["Who is…Fyu?"] he asked.
+Vemik couldn’t help himself. ["Who is...
+Fyu?"] he asked.
 There was also the question of what ‘supergravity’ might be, but if these Gaoian sky-people were anything like Jooyun then he’d only get one question at a time.
 Better to ask the simpler ones first and soften them up for the harder ones.

 Daar didn’t seem even the least bit embarrassed at being overheard.
 In fact, encouragingly, the question seemed to delight him. ["Great Father Fyu was the most bestest Gaoian to ever live!
 Lemme tell you about him—"]